ejuju/cors/README.md

 ---

-This CORS implementation simply responds to the browser with the right headers, but it does not prevent request from unallowed requests from being handled.
+This CORS implementation simply responds to the browser with the right headers, but it does not prevent unallowed requests from being handled.

 ---